American skateboarder Josh Neuman killed in Iceland plane crash

 The Cessna 172 plane did not send out a distress signal when it vanished from radar on Thursday, which sparked a 1,000 person search and rescue effort.

-Bram Boriau, a spokesperson for Suspicious Antwerp, told the AP that the group was capturing footage of Iceland on the flight.
+Bram Boriau, a spokesperson for Suspicious Antwerp, said the group was capturing footage of Iceland on the flight.

 “All persons present were hugely passionate about travel and content creation, hence these themes were the main focus of the trip,” Mr Boriau said.